Joining local and national social work organizations

 Benefits of membership include:

-- The honor society is recognized internationally making it social work’s largest honor society
+- this honor society is recognized internationally making it social work’s largest honor society

 Learn more by contacting the society.